-- The Governors, Senior Leadership Team and all the staff of the school are committed to meeting the needs of disabled students in line with relevant legislation and our Health and Safety and Accessibility policies - The Governors take responsibility for agreeing and monitoring the School Accessibility Plan and the relevant school policies.

-There will be an annual review of the priorities related to the Accessibility Plan.

-- The Headteacher and SLT working with governors will ensure that the School Improvement Plan and the school's selfevaluation document address issues related to access for disabled students arising from self-review. - The priorities within the professional development planning process (INSET and training) will take into account the DDA and the issues arising from the Accessibility Plan. - SLT will ensure that when other policies are reviewed/renewed, including Health and Safety, SEND policy and the Inclusion Policy that they are linked to the School Accessibility Plan. - SLT line managers will monitor departmental responses to the Accessibility Plan. - The School Improvement Plan (SIP) is updated each year in the Spring Term. - Each year in the Summer Term the governors approve the SIP and consider the budgetary implications of the plan.
-Part of this process will be to review the Accessibility Plan and the budgetary implications) of the parts of the School Improvement Plan related to meeting the needs of disabled students. - The priorities arising from the school review process and the School Accessibility Plan will be reflected in the SEF, which will be reviewed annually by the governors. - Departmental Plans are reviewed by SLT line managers and governors on an annual basis and again the ways in which departments reflect whole-school priorities related to DDA and to the Accessibility Plan will be monitored. - Performance outcomes, progress and attainment are monitored by SLT and the progress of cohorts, groups and individual students are monitored.
+- The Trustees, Senior Leadership Team and all the staff of the school are committed to meeting the needs of disabled students in line with relevant legislation and our Health and Safety and Accessibility policies - The Trustees take responsibility for agreeing and monitoring the School Accessibility Plan and the relevant school policies.
+There will be an annual review of the priorities related to the Accessibility Plan. - The Headteacher and SLT working with trustees will ensure that the School Improvement Plan and the school's self-evaluation document address issues related to access for disabled students arising from self-review. - The priorities within the professional development planning process (INSET and training) will take into account the DDA and the issues arising from the Accessibility Plan. - SLT will ensure that when other policies are reviewed/renewed, including Health and Safety, SEND policy and the Inclusion Policy that they are linked to the School Accessibility Plan. - SLT line managers will monitor departmental responses to the Accessibility Plan. - The School Improvement Plan (SIP) is updated each year in the Spring Term. - Each year in the Summer Term the trustees approve the SIP and consider the budgetary implications of the plan.
+Part of this process will be to review the Accessibility Plan and the budgetary implications) of the parts of the School Improvement Plan related to meeting the needs of disabled students. - The priorities arising from the school review process and the School Accessibility Plan will be reflected in the SEF, which will be reviewed annually by the trustees. - Performance outcomes, progress and attainment are monitored by SLT and the progress of cohorts, groups and individual students are monitored.
 Heads of Department are also responsible for analysing data for the students in their subject in line with the school policy.